zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 720 Trade I/Guest Lecture.md

 heroically assume price delta for the basket based on some ideas in the lit

 not ideal but impossible to speak to otherwise.

+## Second paper

+online shopping woohoo.
+1/3 ppl is online shopper.
+Breaks link between geo and cons bundle/varieties available

+something about peer effects: impact of online shopping adoption on indiv networks, firm behvr 'internet penetration' instrument not good enough any more

+Instrument. link costa rican migrants in US cities to relatives in costa rica, merging voter data from consulates (mandatory voting) with data on family links.

+If product becomes popular in US City A. then look at the relatives of the X country migrants in City A. An exogenous shock to demand for this product on those social networks in X country.
+Do local retailers respond
+- seems yes. is the mechanism product discovery, or new info about/creation of demand